mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 }
 ```

 Last but not least, the `nullable` DSL we've seen in the previous section integrates smoothly with the `Option` type.
-In this case, the `bind` function called on an `None` type will eagerly end the whole block returning a `null` value:
+In this case, the `bind` function called on a `None` type will eagerly end the whole block returning a `null` value:

 ```kotlin
 fun getSalaryGapWithMax4(jobId: JobId): Double? = nullable.eager {